Understanding Nominated Personnel for RPA Operators Certificate (ReOC)

 Maintenance Controller (MC)

-The nominated personnel are responsible for ensuring the safety and compliance of the organization's drone operations.
-An individual may hold more than one of these roles, provided they can effectively manage multiple responsibilities.
+The nominated personnel carry significant responsibility for the safety and compliance of the organization's drone activities.
+It's worth noting that one individual may hold multiple roles as long as they effectively manage these responsibilities.

-The Chief Executive Officer (CEO) bears ultimate responsibility for safety within the organization.
-The CEO's duties include:
+The Chief Executive Officer (CEO) holds the ultimate responsibility for safety within the organization.
+Their duties include:

-Ensuring the organizational design supports safe and compliant drone operations.
+Ensuring the organizational structure supports safe drone operations.

-Confirming that nominated personnel are qualified, experienced, and competent.
+Confirming that nominated personnel possess the necessary qualifications, experience, and competencies.

 Providing adequate funding and resources for drone operations.

-The CEO must also inform the Civil Aviation Safety Authority of changes to:
+Additionally, the CEO must inform the Civil Aviation Safety Authority of any changes regarding:

 Contact details